-Networking is often thought of as this sleazy way of rubbing shoulders to later get things done from people, but really what you’re doing is creating connections and finding your people.
+Networking events are often thought of as this sleazy way of rubbing shoulders to later get things done from people, but really what you’re doing is creating connections, growing your personal network, and finding your people.
 There is no better way to get to know your potential customers than by talking to them face-to-face.

 Don’t make the mistake of staying in your own bubble and only attending events for and by coaches.
-While these can lead to valuable relationships, you’ll get more business from going where your target audience is.
+While these can lead to valuable relationships, you’ll meet more new people and get more business from going where your target audience is.

-General networking groups can be great too, as a new connection may not be an ideal client, but someone they know could be.
+General networking groups can be great, too, as a new connection may not be an ideal coaching client, but someone they know could be.

 When we see someone speak on stage, we automatically assume they’re ahead of us.
 But here’s the thing: we all know something someone else doesn’t.
 To an aspiring life coach, a coach with two years of experience is an expert.

 No matter where you are in your coaching journey, you have unique experiences and skills that you can pass on to others.
-Getting on stage is not about knowing all there is to know, but about sharing what you do know.
+Getting on stage is not about knowing all there is to know but about sharing what you do know about life coaching.

 Apply to be a guest speaker at recognized conferences, reach out to the organizers of virtual summits, and organize your own events.
 You don’t need to do anything big.
 Start with a workshop at your local coworking space or collaborate with a local business to give a talk about something their customers might be interested in.
 Your local Chamber of Commerce is another good place to reach out to.